 Logbook audit guide

-Logbook Audit Checklists for Checkride Endorsements
+Pre-Checkride Logbook Audit Checklist for Checkride Endorsements

 Endorsement-focused audit checklist